Housing Performance SCORES

 Recognizing communities for their efforts around affordable housing

-SCORES are based in the information collected through the Council's Affordable Housing Production Survey.
-This data is useful for understanding how cities are addressing their housing needs.
+SCORES are based on the information collected through an online survey of regional jurisdictions.
+The data is useful for understanding how cities are addressing their housing needs.

 How we calculate the SCORE